 As a member of the Foxborough Cultural Council, we are working to make our town a cultural district.
 This will bring funding and opportunities that will be strategically designed to incorporate our underrepresented populations.
 Understanding how diverse our community is will allow us to offer experiences for families to feel connected and valued.
 An inclusive community doesn’t happen in a cultural night.
 We need authentic and meaningful engagement from families and relationships with our METCO families to create culture of inclusion and awareness.
 Our METCO students deserve to feel connected to our community outside of school.
 As a community, we can create a more inclusive experience.
 Or at least reciprocate by encouraging their Foxboro peers to visit their own communities.
 Instead of opening the camp we would repurpose it as an interactive museum/enrichment opportunity.

 Through art we empower and give underrepresented individuals a voice.
 We set the stage for growth.
 If we model inclusive programs and collaborate with individuals that are different from us we foster peace through example.
 Midleschoolers are at the age when they are impressionable.
 Our youth groups will use their words to persuade investors and convince community members to show their support in any way they can.
 They will help renovate the cabins and landscape so that they are a part of the process .
 Maybe a contest or a challenge to see if they get the “word award” giving meaning to the memory from the documentary.
-The upper level of the chapel would serve as a visitors center designed to educate the community about the historical significance of the site.
+The chapel would serve as a visitors center designed to educate the community about the historical significance of the site.
 Out of respect for the past, it will serve as inspiration for the future.
 Project members will discuss what traditions and historical events dating back to the days of the Camp St. Augustine would be shared with visitors.
 I am hopeful that my perseverance in pursuing the right organization and department to propose my vision would result in a relationship for both parties to evolve with a greater presence and influence than ever before.
 I believe the right opportunity is here.
 There are a number of working parts that would be integrated into this challenge however, if we want to reach be inclusive or gain support we must utilize these local community connections.
 We can learn from other nonprofits and partner with neighboring urban communities to exchange ideas and provide meaningful experiences for our youth.

 Advancing organizational strategic direction and vision* Strategic Plan